 - Securely communicates non-sensitive user and computer group info to the Cisco global network.

 If your security policy requires it, the connector can be installed on a different non-domain controller server.
-For more information, see Appendix C – Prepare a Non-AD Server to install the Connector.
 Depending on your network architecture you may not need to install the connector on all domain controllers.
-As long as the server with the connector has network connectivity to the required domain controllers, you may only required one or two connectors for the whole environment.
+As long as the server with the connector has network connectivity to the required domain controllers, you may only require one or two connectors for the whole environment.

 - The VA (an optional component for AD integration), which: